Rated 'Excellent' on Trustpilot

 Perimenopause is the first stage of this process, referred to as the ‘menopause transition’.
 It is a delicate transitional period that usually begins 4-10 years before menopause, when the ovaries gradually produce less oestrogen, progesterone and testosterone, and lasts until menopause.
 'Menopause' is the point when the ovaries stop releasing eggs and when a woman has gone without a menstrual period for 12 consecutive months.

-During perimenopause, women can experience up to 30 common symptoms, and on average will experience at least 10 symptoms.
+During perimenopause, women can experience up to 30 common symptoms, and on average will experience at least 10 symptoms, according to a consumer survey of over 1,500 women**.
 There may also be changes to the menstrual cycle including heavier or lighter periods, increasing episodes of skipped or missed periods, and heightened symptoms of PMS including cramps, breast tenderness, fatigue and irritability.
-Our latest research of over 1,500 women going through all stages of menopause revealed that 60% of women going through perimenopause experience PMS symptomsDespite the reduction in oestrogen levels, it is still possible to become pregnant during the perimenopause.
+Our latest customer survey of over 1,500 women going through all stages of menopause revealed that 60% of women going through perimenopause experience PMS symptomsDespite the reduction in oestrogen levels, it is still possible to become pregnant during the perimenopause.

 When does perimenopause start and end?